AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • Uninsured/underinsured motorist per accident: $50,0001

 But keep in mind that minimum coverage will not cover your property damages or medical payments from accidents you cause.
-For that, you’d need full coverage, which includes medical payments, comprehensive, and collision coverage, and thus costs more money.
+For that, you’d need full coverage, which includes medical payments, comprehensive, and collision coverage.

 3. Take a senior accident prevention course.
 Per Connecticut law, senior drivers age 60 and older can take accident prevention courses to receive insurance discounts of at least 5 percent for at least two years.2 Make sure you complete the course within one year of applying for the discount.